Best faucet

 Turn off the water supply

-Locate and turn off the shut-off valves under the sink before starting the installation.
+Locate the shut-off valves under the sink and turn the water off before beginning the installation.

 4. 4